Search results for

 USB Audio Player Pro screenshot 2022

-Additionally, it specifically works well with USB DACs as well as HiRes DACs like the one in LG phones.
+Additionally, it specifically works well with USB DACs as well as HiRes DACs like the ones in LG phones.
 That’s a good thing because most other music players don’t do that very well.
-You can even stream music (via TIDAL, Qobuz, and Shoutcast) through this app in order to take advantage of your hardware.
+You can even stream music (via Tidal, Qobuz, and Shoutcast) through this app in order to take advantage of your hardware.

 It’s a bit expensive, and those without special DACs definitely don’t need anything like this, but it’s the best for those who do use such hardware.
 Onkyo HF Player (Google Play link) is also pretty good in this space, but we think UAPP is a little better.